bbeetlesam/the-website/README.md

 This, is the project of **The Website of Sam**.

-## Libraries Used
+## Frameworks and Libraries

-> These are the personnels that helped him compose this opus:
+> These are the instruments that are used in this opus:

 - [React](https://react.dev/)
 - [Tailwind CSS](https://tailwindcss.com/)